ts-dev-inc/ts.dev/style.md

     - If there have been previous discussions of the issue here, include links to those, summarize what they said, and describe why it's worth revisiting.
     - Ideally, that discussion will include samples.
+1. A preview URL is generated for PR.
+Make sure that the Style Guide still looks fine.
 1. When it seems consensus is reached, it will be approved and become part of the guide after submitting.